 Professor of obstetric medicine and consultant obstetric physician

-Catherine Nelson-Piercy trained as a physician, specialising in obstetric medicine.
-She specialises in the care of women with medical problems in pregnancy.
-She offers pre-pregnancy counselling for women with pre-existing medical problems and those with problems in previous pregnancies.
-Catherine runs special joint clinics for women with renal disease, cardiac and rheumatic disorders, hypertension and epilepsy in pregnancy.
+Catherine Nelson-Piercy cares for people with medical problems in pregnancy.
+She offers pre-pregnancy counselling for people with pre-existing medical problems and people with problems in previous pregnancies.

 Education and training

 - Fellowship of the Royal College of Obstetricians and Gynaecologists (ad eundum), 2007

 - Fellowship of the Royal College of Physicians, 2000

 - Membership of the Royal College of Physicians, 1989